cirosantilli/linux-cheat/kernel/module.md

 See [this](#includes).

-## Device drivers

-Devices map to filesystem under `/dev/`.
-You can get info on them with:

-    ls -l /dev

-Those files are not on disk files, but offer an interface similar to disk files via the same system calls.

-On this case however, it is entirely up to the device writer to specify what each call should do.
-Obviously, developers should use intuitive calls for the operations, so for example `open` should make any required initializations, `write` send data to the device, `read` get data from the device, and `close` make cleanup operations.

-There are three main types of devices:

--   block and char

-        crw-rw----  1 root tty       7,   1 Feb 25 09:29 vcs1
-        brw-rw----  1 root disk      8,   0 Feb 25 09:30 sda
-        ^
-        type

--   `b`: block

--   `c`: char

-The `b` here is my HD.

-Each partition also gets a `b` file.

-### Major and minor numbers

-Using `ls -l`:

-    crw-rw----  1 root tty       7,   1 Feb 25 09:29 vcs1
-                                 ^    ^
-                                 1    2

-1. Major number.

-	Traditionally tells kernel which driver controls the device represented by this file.

-	Currentlly many drivers can share a single major number.

-2. Minor number.

-	ID of each hardware controlled by a given driver.

-Get a list of all major numbers attributed and the name of the related device:

-	cat /proc/devices

-Both are stored inside a `dev_t` type (a single int, with some bytes for each number).
-You can manipulate `dev_t` with the macros:

-- `MAJOR(dev_t dev)`: get major number of a `dev_t`
-- `MINOR(dev_t dev)`: get major number of a `dev_t`
-- `MKDEV(int major, int minor)`: make `dev_t` from major and minor

-### alloc_chrdev_region

-Allocate character device major and minor number for a new driver.

-Defined in `fs/char_dev.c`.

-Declared in `include/linux/fs.h`.

-Defined in `fs/char_dev.c`.

-    int alloc_chrdev_region(&dev, 0, 1, "char_cheat");

-Where:

-- `dev` is an output containing the device number dynamically allocated to your driver
-- `firstminor` is the first minor number associated with the char driver
-- `count` is the number of minor number which should be allocated.
-- `name` is what will appear under `/proc/devices` and on the `sysfs` under TODO confirm

-Returns `0` on success, negative integer on error.

-You could fix the major device number yourself, but this is more and more deprecated.
-This was done with the `register_chrdev_region` function.

-The only disadvantage of using dynamic allocation of major numbers is that we must create the character device files under `/dev` after registering the module, and to do so we must process information available at `/proc/devices` which contains char dev name / device number pairs.

-Before being able to use those numbers, you still need to allocate a `cdev` with `cdev_init`, and then tell the kernel about it and which device numbers it represents via `cdev_add`.

-Once a module is done with the device numbers, it should free those numbers via `unregister_chrdev_region`.

-This does not create actual device files.

-### cdev

-Represents a character device in the kernel.

-### cdev_init

-Initializes a `cdev`, allocating data for it, and setting its file operations:

-    void cdev_init(struct cdev *cdev, struct file_operations *fops);

-### cdev_add

-Register a `cdev` structure once it has been set up.

-    int cdev_add(struct cdev *dev, dev_t num, unsigned int count);

-### iminor and imajor

-Inodes contain references to `cdev`.

-To get the major and minor numbers from a character dev inode, use:

-    unsigned int iminor(struct inode *inode);
-    unsigned int imajor(struct inode *inode);

-### create a character file from sh

-Character files can be created with the `mknod` command.

-Since `mknod` also serves other purposes such as creating FIFOs, it shall not be documented here.

-As a short reminder, to make a char file with major number 12 and minor number 2 use:

-    sudo mknod /dev/coffee c 12 2

-Whatever device file you create with a given major and minor number pair will be handled by the same `cdev`, which in particular specifies the `file_operations` `struct`.

-Therefore all of the following device files will do the same thing for example when you `cat` them:

-    sudo mknod /dev/test c 1 2
-    sudo mknod /tmp/asdf c 1 2

 ## Hardware communication

 Talking to hardware always comes down to writing bytes in specific registers at a given memory addresses.